 Full sweep of the Edenkoben Reformed baptismal register (all 133 images): no Michael Wälti.
 Michael’s namesake must come from the Pennsylvania side — a Chester Co. godfather or his mother Elizabeth’s kin.
 Bycatch: two new siblings in the Edenkoben generation (Johannes bp.
 1713, Anna Barbara bp.
 1714) and a new uncle, Hans Philipp Wäldi (b. ~1693).

-“Jacob Welde” and “Geörg Welde,” both self-signed (facsimile-checked), arrived Philadelphia 16 Oct 1752 — now competing with the Janet (1751) for George Wolfgang’s crossing.
-Philip crossed alone on the Royal Union (“Phipps Welde”).
+“Jacob Welde” and “Geörg Welde,” both self-signed (facsimile-checked), arrived Philadelphia 16 Oct 1752 — now positively identified as the brothers George Wolfgang and John Jacob, who followed Philip across.
+Philip himself had crossed alone on the Royal Union in 1750 (“Phipps Welde”).

 The register holds a tight cluster — likely a sibling set.
 New sisters surfaced: Christina × Messerle (1784), Catharina × Boehm (1785), plus Johannes × Ilgenfritz (1783).

 An unpublished DAR GRC typescript roster (2nd Battalion, York Co., ~1780s) lists both Michael and Jacob Welty in one company — strong brother evidence.
-Copy ordered.
+Photocopy ordered.

 Dover Twp tax lists, 1782: Philip’s 100 acres shrinks to 80, a new adjacent “Jacob 80” appears, alongside Michael’s 44 — the classic signature of a father dividing land among sons.